-Lower rates of heart disease, obesity, and several types of cancer are just some of the health benefits that vegetarians enjoy.
+Lower rates of heart disease, obesity, and several types of cancer are just some of the health benefits that vegans enjoy.
 These health benefits are directly linked to the fact that plant foods tend to be rich in healthy plant protein, dietary fiber, vitamins, minerals, and cancer-fighting antioxidants, without all the cholesterol, saturated fats, and toxins found in animal flesh.
 Although all whole-plant foods are healthy, some deserve special recognition for their health-promoting properties.
-We have listed 11 of these “vegetarian super-foods,” along with a few delicious recipes for each one.
+We have listed 11 of these “vegan super-foods,” along with a few delicious recipes for each one.

 A+ for Avocados